ankur0rajput/classification_for_imbalanced_data/README.md

 2.Oversampling:This method works with minority class.
 It replicates the observations from minority class to balance the data.
 It is also known as upsampling.

-Final Conclusion of the project
+Final Conclusion of the project:

-Making predictions on this data should atleast give us ~94% accuracy.
+    1.Making predictions on this data should atleast give us ~94% accuracy.
 However, while working on imbalanced problems, accuracy is         considered to be a poor evaluation metrics because:

-1.Accuracy is calculated by ratio of correct classifications / incorrect classifications.
+    2.Accuracy is calculated by ratio of correct classifications / incorrect classifications.

-2.This metric would largely tell us how accurate our predictions are on the majority class (since it comprises 94% of values).
+    3.This metric would largely tell us how accurate our predictions are on the majority class (since it comprises 94% of values).
 But,     we need to know if we are predicting minority class correctly.
 We’re doomed here.

-3.In the end the we will select that algorithm that will give higher accuracy_score as well as higher recall_score
+    4.In the end the we will select that algorithm that will give higher accuracy_score as well as higher recall_score